Chart Color Schemes

 Population growth drivers in Kurunjang are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the population of Kurunjang is estimated at around 11,126.
-This figure reflects an increase of 415 people since the 2021 Census, which reported a population of 10,711.
-The increase is inferred from AreaSearch's resident population estimate of 11,106 based on ABS ERP data released in June 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of approximately 1,073 persons per square kilometer.
-Natural growth contributed around 58% to overall population gains recently.
+The population of the Kurunjang statistical area (Lv2) is estimated to be around 11,153 as of November 2025.
+This figure reflects an increase of 442 people since the 2021 Census, which reported a population of 10,711.
+The change is inferred from AreaSearch's estimation of the resident population at 11,128 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 26 validated new addresses since the Census date.
+This results in a population density ratio of approximately 1,076 persons per square kilometer, which is relatively consistent with averages seen across other locations assessed by AreaSearch.
+Natural growth contributed to around 58% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, it utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future projections anticipate significant population growth in Kurunjang, with an expected increase of 2,942 persons by 2041, reflecting a total increase of approximately 26.2% over the 17-year period.
+Future population dynamics anticipate a significant increase in the top quartile of statistical areas nationwide.
+Based on aggregated SA2-level projections, the Kurunjang (SA2) is expected to grow by 2,946 persons to the year 2041, reflecting an overall increase of approximately 26%.

 Frequently Asked Questions - Population